M3T4MEDIA/notes/networks/README.md

-# What is the Internet?
+# What / How / Where is the Internet?

 > Internet \in"ter*net\, n.
 A deeply misunderstood technology upon which we increasingly depend